neondatabase/website/content/docs/postgres/query-reference.md

 ### Sorting data

-Here are examples of sorting data in PostgreSQL, demonstrating various ways to order your query results:
+Here are examples of sorting data in Postgres, demonstrating various ways to order your query results:

 ```sql
 -- Sort results in ascending order by a single column